InfraLore/make_for_devops/chapters/01-why_make.md

 core pattern that makes all of this possible.
 You'll learn how to transform your static documentation into living, breathing, always-current workflow interfaces that your team will actually use and maintain.

+\begin{calloutbox}[A Note on Examples and Script Delegation] Throughout this book, you'll notice that many Makefile examples delegate to scripts like
+\texttt{./scripts/deploy.sh} or \texttt{./scripts/validate-config.sh}.
+This
+isn't just for brevity---it's an intentional pattern that reflects a core principle of this book.

+\textbf{Make is the discoverable interface; scripts are the implementation.}
+When you see \texttt{make deploy}, you understand intent immediately.
+When you look inside and see it calls a script, you can learn implementation details at your own pace.

+This "interface-first" approach serves two purposes:

+\begin{enumerate} \item It keeps examples focused on Make patterns rather than tool-specific syntax \item It models how Make becomes your personal learning tool---you capture the "what" immediately, refine the "how" over time
+\end{enumerate}

+We explore this philosophy deeply in Chapter 21: "Make as Your Personal Learning Tool," where you'll see how delegating to scripts actually accelerates learning rather than obscuring it.
+The examples throughout Parts III and IV follow this pattern deliberately. \end{calloutbox}